CJ-arg/CJ-arg/README.md

-This proyect was crated for Alkemy Labs job aceleration - ONG SOMOS MAS - Javascript Frontend Responsive - REACT JS REDUX - Team Job with Github, Jira and Scrum
+This project was crated for Alkemy Labs job aceleration - ONG SOMOS MAS - Javascript Frontend Responsive - REACT JS REDUX - Team Job with Github, Jira and Scrum